Risk factors for lung cancer in Iowa women: implications for prevention.

 - Issue date: 2000 Jun 1

-- Indoor radon exposure and risk of lung cancer: a nested case-control study in Finland.
+- Residential radon and risk of lung cancer in an Italian alpine area.